YaoGroup/DIFFICE_jax/paper.md

 data, the existing library or codes of PINNs available online might be inadequate.
-Additional settings for neural networks, optimization method, pre-processing of both the SSA equations and observational data are all essential for the success of the viscosity inversion vis PINNs. `pinnIceShelf' incorperate the optimal settings of PINNs in all these aspects.
+Additional settings for neural networks, optimization method, pre-processing of both the SSA equations and observational data are all essential for the success of the viscosity inversion vis PINNs. `pinnIceShelf` incorperate the optimal settings of PINNs in all these aspects.
 All settings are either universal for training different ice shelves or automatically determined by the algorithm based on the features of the given ice shelf.
 Hence, `pinnIceShelf` respository is designed to